kickertw/EFCoreMany2ManyDemo/README.md

 Simple windows console app to show some of the ways you can use EF Core 5.0 to setup many-to-many relationships.
 While I believe you can do the same thing with sqllite or an in memory db, I'm using SQL Server as that's what I work with the most.

+## Requirements
+ 1. Local SQL Server running with a DB named "EFDemoDB".
+You can always change the connection string and name the DB whatever you want.

 ## Branches

  1. **minimal** - The simplest setup.
 A code first approach.